CLSherrod/clsherrod.github.io/_posts/2008-09-10-getting-started-in-internet-marketing.md

 date: 2008-09-10
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/getting-started-in-internet-marketing/"
+permalink: /getting-started-in-internet-marketing/
 ---
 I sometimes get asked for how to get started in Internet Marketing.
 I find it very flattering and then I sit back and ask "why me?".
 I'm still figuring it all out so I sometimes don't feel I'm the perfect person to answer such questions.
 But, since I'm doing well at it I going to share some advice.